mfentross/react-native-video-with-ads/README.md

 In the `ios` directory, run `pod install`

-In the project root, then run `react-native link react-native-video`
+In the project root, then run `react-native link`

 ## Usage